-RDNO-GVW Water Quality Program
+Drinking Water Quality

 Water Quality Monitoring

-The RDNO-GVW water quality program ensures that our potable water supply meets Canadian Drinking Water Quality Guidelines and the BC Drinking Water Protection Act.
+GVW is responsible for developing a water quality program which is reviewed by Interior Health.
+The GVW water quality program ensures that our potable water supply meets Canadian Drinking Water Quality Guidelines and the BC Drinking Water Protection Act and Regulations.

 Please direct enquiries to:

 E-mail: [email protected]